15 Affordable ways to maximise your kerb appeal

 Depending on your home’s style, you could use traditional metal torches or sleek, contemporary spotlights.
 You might find that classic lamp designs look more elegant in the day.
 However, modern external light can wash your outside walls by splashing them with a sheet-like glow.

-#8 Gutters and roofing
+#8 Clean gutters and check roofing

 Buyers are likely to spot a damaged roof or broken guttering, even if they don’t stand out.
 So it’s worth addressing these issues to maximise your kerb appeal.
 If you don’t, these issues will be picked up by the survey and could end your hope of selling.